Keeping your child safe online

 Click here to enter the Olympus Trust's Online Safety Hub

-We all need to help our children control their amount of screen time, as they are not good at doing that for themselves.
+We all need to help our children understand the balance of what is health and what is not screen time.
 However, getting them off devices can be a difficult battle.
-If you would like further information on how to set parental controls or more information on how it can impact on us, please see the links below.
+If you would like further information on how to set parental controls or more information on how to maintain your child’s healthy use please see the Online Safety Hub, which can also support you with setting parent controls.

 The CEOP Education programme is a part of the National Crime Agency's response to tackling child sexual abuse.
 They offer support for parents https://thinkuknow.co.uk/parents and students 11-18s | CEOP Education (thinkuknow.co.uk) including reporting an incident.